 The U.S. Supreme Court based this decision on a legal interpretation of jurisdiction under the federal Clean Water Act (CWA).
-The key factor was the language in the Act that relates to navigable waters.
+The key factor was the language in the act that relates to navigable waters.
 Under Section 404 of the CWA, federal protection extends to those wetlands located on or adjacent to navigable waters of the United States or their tributary systems.

 Prior to the SWANCC decision, the presence of migratory birds was considered enough to establish a link to interstate commerce, and thus CWA protection for isolated wetlands.
-In SWANCC however the Court ruled that the mere presence of migratory birds is not sufficient for asserting CWA jurisdiction over isolated, intrastate, non-navigable water bodies.
+In SWANCC, however, the court ruled that the mere presence of migratory birds is not sufficient for asserting CWA jurisdiction over isolated, intrastate, non-navigable water bodies.
 As a result of this ruling, many isolated wetlands in Washington are no longer protected by federal law.

 In general, the Corps considers isolated wetlands to be those of any size that are not adjacent* to or do not have a sufficient hydrologic connection to navigable waters.
-Corps policy regarding the definition and regulation of isolated wetlands is currently in flux, and future court or administrative decisions may further change how isolated wetlands are regulated by the federal government. (*See 33 CFR 328.3[c] for definition.)
+Corps policy regarding the definition and regulation of isolated wetlands is currently in flux, and future court or administrative decisions may further change how isolated wetlands are regulated by the federal government. *See 33 CFR 328.3[c] for definition.

 After the SWANCC decision, there was confusion about which wetlands were covered under the CWA.
 The U.S. Supreme Court provided little clarity in their 2006 “Rapanos decision” (Rapanos v.
 United States, 547 U.S. 715).
 Therefore, in 2008, the Corps and the U.S. Environmental Protection Agency (EPA) issued joint guidance describing how they determine which wetlands are covered under the CWA based on the two decisions.

 When proposing to impact an isolated wetland, print and fill out the Isolated Wetlands Information Sheet.
 The information provided on the sheet will augment information provided in the Joint Aquatic Resources Permit Application (JARPA) and will expedite review of your project.

-WA Department of Ecology
+Washington Department of Ecology